Zenefits will pay $3.4 million in unpaid overtime to 743 employees

 Zenefits has had a rough time lately.
 Earlier this year, Zenefits laid off 45 percent of its workforce, shortly after bringing on board Jay Fulcher as its third CEO.
 Before all of that happened, Zenefits was fined $7 million for multiple license violations in California and was ordered to stop offering its insurance software in the state of Washington.

-I’ve reached out to Zenefits and will update this story if I hear back.Featured Image: Bloomberg via Getty Images/Getty Images
+I’ve reached out to Zenefits and will update this story if I hear back.Featured Image: David Paul Morris/Bloomberg/Getty Images

 0